• Skip to primary navigation

 Gravid Traps – These traps are generally used in urban and suburban settings.
 They utilize water, usually with the addition of some type of organic material (hay, grass, leaves, yeast, etc.), to attract female mosquitoes looking for a place to lay their eggs.
 Egg-laying (gravid) mosquitoes will have had a blood meal and are more likely to be infected with diseases.
 This trap works best to catch our primary disease vector, Culex pipiens.

 Biogents Gravid Aedes Trap (BG-GAT) – These are specifically designed to target non-native mosquito species, namely Aedes aegypti and Aedes albopictus, which prefer to lay eggs in water-filled containers around people’s homes.
-Currently, neither species has been detected here.
-This trap uses water as the attractant and mosquitoes are captured on sticky paper placed inside the top of the trap.
+Aedes aegypti were found in Jackson County (first Oregon record) in 2024.

 Larval Surveillance